ipfabric/docs/docs/System_Administration/IPF_CLI_Config/change_hostname.md

   !!! note

-      The First Boot Wizard can modify other configuration items, such as the network interface.
+      IPF CLI Config can modify other configuration items, such as the network interface.

       To change only the hostname or the DNS domain name, leave everything as is until you reach the `Reboot system` dialog.